MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 ### Quickstart template for Highly Available file server and SQL Server

-A [reference architecture quickstart template](https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/appservice-fileserver-sqlserver-ha) is now available, which will deploy a file Server, SQL Server, supporting Active Directory infrastructure in a virtual network configured to support a highly available deployment of Azure App Service on Azure Stack.
+A [reference architecture quickstart template](https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/appservice-fileserver-sqlserver-ha) is now available which will deploy a file Server and SQL Server.
+This template supports Active Directory infrastructure in a virtual network configured to support a highly available deployment of Azure App Service on Azure Stack.

 ### Steps to deploy a custom file server